wasjoe1/August-Robotics-hardware-test-station/bb_tools/docker/README.md

     `python run_simulation.py`
     then follow the instruction displayed on terminal

+    **NOTE: This could only used in the boothbot_main container, as it involved some environment varibles that has only been load into boothbot_main container**
 ### 8. Generate a test report
 1. Excute the `generate_report.py` script
     file path should be the output of the pervious step